Components of LPO

 3. Experience Match: By now you should have enough data to create a page that your audience will respond well to.
 An experience match MVP has page elements that reflect your visitor’s specific experience and so are well equipped at converting your visitors into leads.

-A MVP gives you a better chance to know your audience, and once you do that you’re all set to take the insights you’ve learned about your audience and create optimized landing pages that your visitors can’t resist converting on.
+An MVP gives you a better chance to know your audience, and once you do that you’re all set to take the insights you’ve learned about your audience and create optimized post-click landing pages that your visitors can’t resist converting on.

-To fully grasp what landing page optimization is it’s important we know all the components that combine to create an optimized landing page.
-Landing pages that have the right mix of persuasion, UX and UI principles have the following components:
+To fully grasp what post-click landing page optimization is it’s important we know all the components that combine to create an optimized post-click landing page. post-click landing pages that have the right mix of persuasion, UX and UI principles have the following components:

 No Off-page Navigation Links

-The Tracx landing page has no navigation links:
+The Tracx post-click landing page has no navigation links:

 Primary and secondary headline

-The primary headline is the first thing your visitors sees as soon as they land on the page, which is why the headline should be crafted in a way that it commands attention.
-There are many different types of headline you can create for your landing page, from statistical headlines, to question headlines.
+The primary headline is the first thing your visitors sees as soon as they land on the page, so the headline should be crafted in a way that it commands attention.
+There are different types of headlines you can create for your post-click landing page, from statistical headlines, to question headlines.

-Regardless of the type of headline that you end up creating remember that it should explain what you do to your audience.
+The headline should explain what you do to your audience.
 Whether you mention that in a statement headline or use curiosity to get them to stay on the page to find out more.

-The Marketo landing page has a statement headline:
+The Marketo post-click landing page has a statement headline:

 The secondary headline should complement your primary headline.
-Not every landing page has a secondary headline, in fact this landing page element should only be used if your primary headline is running too long.
+Not every post-click landing page has a secondary headline, in fact, this post-click landing page element should only be used if your primary headline is running too long.

-The headline can also be used to achieve something your primary headline couldn’t achieve, for example if your primary headline didn’t have a statistic on it, you could use your secondary headline to mention a statistic for your product.
+The headline can also be used to achieve something your primary headline couldn’t achieve, for example, if your primary headline didn’t have a statistic on it, you could use your secondary headline to mention a statistic.

-You can add images, videos or gifs on your landing page.
-The media you include on your landing page should add visual appeal to the page, while being relevant to the offer.
+You can add images, videos or gifs on your post-click landing page.
+The media you include on your post-click landing page should add visual appeal to the page and be relevant to the offer.
 You can also add human appeal to your page with the help of a human image.

-No matter what type of media you are using on your landing page, just make sure that it is relevant to the offer you’re promoting through the landing page and that it is of high quality.
+No matter what type of media you are using on your post-click landing page, just make sure that it is relevant to the offer you’re promoting and it is of high quality.

-The call to action button is where the conversions take place on a landing page, which is why you should create a button that draws the visitor in.
-The button should be contrasting in color and should have personalized copy on it.
+The call to action button is where the conversions take place on a post-click landing page, so, create a button that draws the visitor in.
+The button should be contrasting in color and have personalized copy on it.

-Personalized CTA button copy is copy that is tailored to the specific landing page offer, instead of using a generic ‘submit’ or ‘download’ button, you should use copy that is individual to your offer.
+Personalized CTA button copy is tailored to the specific post-click landing page offer, instead of using a generic ‘submit’ or ‘download’ button, use copy that is individual to your offer.
 Button copy that reads, ‘submit your information for more’ or ‘download the marketing ebook’ has more chances of appealing to your audience.

-Another way you can create personalized button copy is with the use of personal pronouns, make a habit of addressing the visitor with the call to action button, using ‘you’ , ‘your’ and ‘me’ works well on your landing page.
+Another way to create personalized button copy is with the use of personal pronouns, make a habit of addressing the visitor with the call to action button, using ‘you’, ‘your’ and ‘me’ on your post-click landing page.

 Lead Capture Form

-Your landing page lead capture form should be arranged properly in easily discernable fields so that visitors find it easy to fill.
-The form fields should be clearly labelled and should not be comprised of questions that would take your visitors longer to fill out.
+Your post-click landing page lead capture form should be arranged properly in easily discernable fields so that visitors find it easy to fill.
+The form fields should be clearly labeled.

-Getting visitors to click the CTA button isn’t an easy task, this task becomes increasingly difficult if they have trust issues with your landing page.
-In order for your landing page to appear trustworthy to your visitors there are a few elements you should introduce on it, namely:
+Getting visitors to click the CTA button isn’t an easy task, this task becomes increasingly difficult if they have trust issues with your post-click landing page.
+For your post-click landing page to appear trustworthy there are a few elements you can use, namely:

 1. Customer testimonials: The testimonials show your future visitors that your brand has the capacity to do what you promise to do, as they get to hear about your product directly from your customers.